Android-Course02/.github/profile/README.md

 # Android Development Course

 ## Overview
 Welcome to the Android Development Course!
-This course is designed to take you from the basics of Android development to building fully-functional Android applications.
+This course is designed to guide you through the Kotlin programming language and then dive into building fully-functional Android applications.
 By the end of this course, you'll have the knowledge and experience to create your own Android apps and publish them on the Google Play Store.

 ## Prerequisites
 Before taking this course, you should have:
-- Basic knowledge of Java or Kotlin programming languages.
+- Basic understanding of programming concepts.
-- Understanding of Object-Oriented Programming (OOP) concepts.
-- Familiarity with version control systems like Git.
 - A computer with Android Studio installed.

 ## Course Outline

+### Part 1: Kotlin Programming
+1. **Introduction to Kotlin**
+   - Setting up the development environment (IntelliJ IDEA/Android Studio)
+   - Basic syntax and structure of Kotlin
+   - Variables, data types, and operators

+2. **Control Flow**
+   - Conditional statements (if, when)
+   - Loops (for, while)
+   - Ranges and collections

+3. **Functions and Lambdas**
+   - Defining and calling functions
+   - Higher-order functions and lambdas
+   - Inline functions and extension functions

+4. **Object-Oriented Programming in Kotlin**
+   - Classes and objects
+   - Inheritance and interfaces
+   - Data classes and sealed classes

+5. **Advanced Kotlin Concepts**
+   - Null safety and exceptions
+   - Generics and type aliases
+   - Coroutines for asynchronous programming

+### Part 2: Android Development
 1. **Introduction to Android Development**
    - Overview of Android OS
    - Setting up the development environment (Android Studio)